ahimik/ts-cached/README.md

 # Installing

-Run `npm i ts-cache` to install the library into your project via NPM.
+Run `npm i ts-cached` to install the library into your project via NPM.

 # Table of contents